Bir Hakeim rescue: Rescue

 Departing from Sollum at around 3.00 a.m. on 17 March, the group made the first part of the journey by moonlight.
 The party made fast progress despite the going varying from soft sand to ground strewn with boulders.
 With the assistance of the guides, the party reached Bir Hakeim around 12 hours later, having covered 200 km.
 The attack was led by the armoured car of Lieutenant William Griggs.

 The Senussi guards were surprised and fled, pursued by two of the cars.
 The prisoners thought the war was over and the cars were bringing news of the armistice.
 When the cars opened fire on the nine fleeing guards and their families who were mixed among them, Gwatkin-Williams was surprised and attempted to intervene, shouting "Save them, they have been kind to us".
 Gwatkin-Williams's intervention failed, despite the efforts of the Duke of Westminster to halt the firing.

 An armoured car driver, Sam Rolls, who wrote of the event in his 1937 memoir Steel Chariots in the Desert, stated that the British were shocked by the sight of the prisoners, whose 135 days of half-starvation in captivity had left them "living skeletons" and took vengeance on the Senussi.
 He describes the cars shooting down men, women and children with only two babies surviving.
 The intentional killing of non-combatants was a contravention of the First Geneva Convention (1864).

-The British official historian, George Macmunn, wrote in 1928 that the prisoners had suffered some ill-treatment but had not been treated badly given the local customs.
-Macmunn wrote that the lack of food was unsurprising given the famine that was engulfing the Senussi.
+The British official history in 1928 wrote that the prisoners had suffered some ill-treatment but had not been treated badly given the local customs.
+A lack of food was unsurprising given the famine that was engulfing the Senussi.
 Four of the prisoners had died, mainly due to hunger and the survivors had suffered from illness, dysentery, lice and effects of the hot days and cold nights.

 Within half an hour of their arrival the British loaded the 92 surviving prisoners into the trucks and ambulances and began their return to British-held territory.
 The party arrived at Sollum 22 hours after they had left, having covered 250 mi.
 The British force suffered no casualties and described the raid as having proceeded "without incident".
 The rescued prisoners were sent to Alexandria in Egypt, on the SS Rasheed for treatment before being returned to Britain.